Esri/maritime-charting-sample-scripts/S57toChart/README.md

 7. Navigate to the location of the template database.<br/>
   **Note:**: A template database is provided for you.
 This database will be copied by the tool, leaving the original template for future use.<br/>
-8. For the template map document, browse to the mxd that will be used to create the chart.
+8. For the template map document, browse to the mxd that will be used to create the chart.<br/>
   **Note:**: A template mxd is provided for you.
-The template map document will be copied by the tool, leaving the original template for future use.
+The template map document will be copied by the tool, leaving the original template for future use.<br/>
 9. Type a scale for the chart.
-The value you enter will be used as the reference scale for the chart.
+The value you enter will be used as the reference scale for the chart.<br/>
-10. Browse to a Write location and type a name for the output folder that will be created as the output directory.
+10. Browse to a Write location and type a name for the output folder that will be created as the output directory.<br/>
-11. Click OK
+11. Click OK<br/>
-The directory defined in the Write location parameter is created and the chart database and map document are generated there.
+The directory defined in the Write location parameter is created and the chart database and map document are generated there.<br/>
 12. Open the map document that is generated in the Write location directory to view the results.